ChaseDDevelopment/ChaseDDevelopment.github.io/_posts/2021-05-03-kubernetes.md

 Run "kubectl apply -f [podnetwork].yaml" with one of the options listed at: https://kubernetes.io/docs/concepts/cluster-administration/addons/

-You can now join any number of the control-plane node running the following command on each as root:
+You can now join any number of the control-plane nodes running the following command on each as root:

 kubeadm join ${LOAD_BALANCER_IP}:${LOAD_BALANCER_PORT} --token <token> \
     --discovery-token-ca-cert-hash <discovery-token> \
     --control-plane --certificate-key <certificate key>

-Please note that the certificate-key gives access to cluster sensitive data, keep it secret!
+Please note that the certificate-key gives access to cluster-sensitive data, keep it secret!
-As a safeguard, uploaded-certs will be deleted in two hours; If necessary, you can use "kubeadm init phase upload-certs --upload-certs" to reload certs afterward.
+As a safeguard, uploaded certs will be deleted in two hours; If necessary, you can use "kubeadm init phase upload-certs --upload-certs" to reload certs afterward.

 Then you can join any number of worker nodes by running the following on each as root: